 Cause Confirming Method Solution The servo drive fails to receive the data fed back by the encoder in three consecutive cycles.
 Check bit12 of H0b.30.
-The encoder is wired incorrectly.
-The encoder cable is loosened.
+The encoder cable is connected improperly.
+The encoder cable is connected loosely.
 The encoder cable is too long.
-The encoder communication suffers from interference.
+The encoder cable is too long.
+The encoder communication is being disturbed.
 The encoder is faulty.
 Check whether the motor model is correct.
-Check the condition of the encoder cable.
+Check whether the encoder cable is proper.
 Check whether the encoder version (H00.04) is set properly.
 The servo drive operates improperly.
 Replace it.